JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Discussion and Conclusions

 If GN-z11 is unusually bright for a reason not primarily driven by its presence in a high-mass halo, then the halo mass would usually be lower.
 Such a situation would predict that the large-scale clustering of such galaxies would be lower, due to the increase in clustering bias with halo mass.
 Of course, it also reduces the baryon supply, exacerbating the concerns about the inferred stellar mass.

-The compact morphology of GN-z11 clearly could permit a highly luminous AGN, which would be a plausible route to reduce the fitted stellar mass and ease the tensions with the halo mass.
-Such a scenario is investigated using the JADES NIRSpec data in \citet{bunker23}, finding that a variety of emission line ratios do not obviously favour photoionization due to AGN.
+The compact morphology of GN-z11 clearly could permit a luminous AGN, which would be a plausible route to reduce the fitted stellar mass and ease the tensions with the halo mass.
+Specifically, the point source component could be interpreted as an AGN, while the extended component would be the host galaxy.
+Such a scenario is investigated using the JADES NIRSpec data: a variety of emission line ratios (including CIII]$\lambda$1908, CIV$\lambda$1550 and HeII$\lambda$1640) do not obviously favour photoionization due to AGN or star formation \citep{bunker23}.
+A potential AGN contribution will be considered in a forthcoming paper \citep{maiolino23}.
 We note that a luminous AGN could also be indicated by photometric variability or multi-wavelength imaging.

 JWST continues to transform our view of the high-redshift Universe.
 Not only does it reveal multiple $z>10$ candidates in every moderately deep pointing, but we are starting to see the diversity of these candidates: in morphology, SEDs, and spectral line diagnostics.
 GN-z11 is an exemplar of the bright end of the HST redshift frontier, but the great detail we have been able to uncover in it through JADES imaging and spectroscopy shows the marvelous opportunity that JWST will convey.
 It is most remarkable that we now look to $z\sim10$ galaxies in a manner past limited to $z<2$.